 - good-quality honey

-Serve it with fresh salads, toasted bread, crumbled cookies, or simple chopped fruit.
+Serve it with fresh salads, toasted bread, crumbled cookies or chopped fruit.

-You can totally prepare a vegan version of homemade ricotta with no extra efforts.
-Just replace the cows’ milk with soy milk and follow the recipe below.
+You can prepare a vegan version of homemade ricotta with no extra effort.
+Just replace the cows' milk with soy milk and follow the recipe below.

-And you can also use your homemade ricotta as an alternative to cream cheese, yogurt, and bechamel in many recipes.
+You can also use it as an alternative to cream cheese, yoghurt, and bechamel in many recipes.

-Here below you can find some of my favourite traditional Italian recipes that call for ricotta, and some personal favourite ways to use it in other recipes:
+Here below you can find some of my favourite Italian recipes that call for ricotta, and some personal favourite ways to use it in other recipes.